 During this time, I make a lot of notes.
 I find quotes and ideas and photographs that appear to belong to this house.
 I begin to write little unconnected scenes.
 I don’t even know what they are, or whether I will use them.
 They are just moments or conversations that float into my consciousness.
 I try not to judge them.
 (Ha.
 As if.)
 I find out who these people might be – who they like, what they want, what they don’t have and what they hide beneath the bed.

 I also think a lot about what the story might be, and what it is trying to say.
 The story is the walls and foundations of the book – it is why someone picks it up and keeps reading from one page to the next – but the fittings, like wallpaper and beautiful mirrored candles, are the questions the book is asking.

 I know too there are beats to a story that I want to hit because when as readers we find them, it’s like a delicious feeling of landing (or maybe it’s the opposite, maybe it’s flying) but when a story does that, when it hits those ancient beats, everything in the world feels right.
-So I know what an inciting incident is, and an end of Act 1, as well as a midpoint and the famous 'all is lost' section.
+So I know how to start a story with an inciting incident, and how to write the end of Act 1, as well as a great midpoint and the famous ‘all is lost’ section.
 (If you don’t know about them yet, I really recommend finding out.
 And you can do it right on this website.)